 The Department will provide the test booklets, rating guides, and other printed administration materials.
 Schools are responsible for obtaining the materials needed for the performance tasks.
-Schools can either prepare these materials or purchase the materials in a complete kit from one of several suppliers.
-A list of approved suppliers is provided in Appendix VII.
+Schools can either prepare these materials or purchase the materials in a complete kit from one of several vendors (see Appendix VIII).
+Schools might want to contact the vendor that has supplied them with kits in the past.
 A list of materials that will be needed for one setup for each of the three stations appears below.